-(Found this interesting article I wrote a few years ago whilst cleaning up old hard disks.)
+(Found this interesting article I wrote many years ago whilst cleaning up old hard disks.)

 Worry the market has been too good?
 Not sure economic growth is really turning round … but do not want to miss the ride?
 With so many indices towering towards the sky, surely the sky will not fall…… Are there not many faithful riding the upstream together ….. to the precipice of a waterfall?

 Emboldened by fellow believers, market pilgrims bravely battle pessimism and disbeliefs, holding onto the winning faith, encouraged by every victorious rise, even a blip.
 But the markets are treacherous waters, and sharks are circling round.
 They know how we think.
 They smell that drip of fear, that nuance of uncertainty.
 They like us this way – the fatten sacrificial calf for juicy bits of pleasure.
 Indeed when the feasting begins, there will be no reprieve.

 The staunch investors and gamblers alike are cornered, the stakes have been played, ….. and our emotions are now stringed to the market puppeteers’ whims.

 Long term investors are you?
 Well longsuffering has its weakness too.
 Long term commitment and long term memory failure are often bosom friends.
 We hate to be reminded of the many funds which failed and the esteemed institutions which needed to be bailed out in 2008 and 2011.
 Many blue chips have not since recovered their initial glory and many crown jewels have turned into less worthy gems .
 Many seniors have lost their savings and pensions, and even countries have gone bankrupt or are tethering on the brink.
 Yet the indices continue to goad us on.

 Have we not learnt?
 Hugging an asset over a long duration does not safeguard it from value decay.
 A wise man asked this revealing question, “how many top 50 Asian companies in the last 30 years, are still at the top today”.
 For me that settled the issue.